NAVPLAN 2021: A Delayed Change of Command Speech

 By saying that one sentence and walking off, I created some shock value; the message was not buried among calls for excellence, the desire for winning awards, etc., that populated most change of command speeches.
 I wanted to increase the signal and reduce the noise.
 We ended up getting it done before I left the command, the JOs and troops doing things I would have never thought of.

 NAVPLAN 2021 (NP21), despite being issued a year and a half after he took the reins of the Navy, is essentially Admiral Mike Gilday’s change of command speech.
 Capstone documents such as NP21 have been used routinely by CNOs as management tools.
 They are supposed to serve as a template for force development, which is the Navy’s primary mission as a service, while actual fighting is the province of the unified combatant commanders (COCOMs).
-Some, such as CNO Tom Hayward’s Sea Plan 2000 actually had some bite to them.
+Some, such as CNO Tom Hayward’s The Future of U.S. Seapower actually had some bite to them.
 Others, such as CNO Vern Clark’s Seapower 21, were of less influence.
 How NP21 will fare remains to be seen, but from this reviewer’s point of view, like a lengthy and rambling change of command speech, the key ideas and priorities are buried within a lot of pleading, utility arguments, and aspirational pep talk, which might dilute its effects.

 The key pleading element is the assertion that the Navy needs a bigger fleet.
 NP21 does not go into an extensive argument as to why, like, say the 2015 Cooperative Strategy (CS21R) document did, so apparently the CNO is relying on the actual implementation of some form of the SECDEF-issued Battle Force 2045 plan.
 But then he seems to hedge on the issue by saying that the most important things are fleet composition and capability.
 Does that mean that if Congress will not build more regular ships, the Navy will trade in some of its current ships (there is a short paragraph on divestments) for larger numbers of unmanned units?
 One either needs insider information or at least must read between the lines to discern the CNO’s true intent.